FOOD THAT DOES MORE

 Flash-frozen by W.R.
 Allen in Orland, Maine

-Packaged by Jasper Wyman & Son in Cherryfield, Maine
+Packaged by Wyman’s in Cherryfield, Maine

 Sold by Harvesting Good to retailers and wholesalers throughout the Northeast